Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 and it is recommended to use `psa_cipher_xxx()` or `psa_aead_xxx()` functions directly instead.

-This function will be removed in a future version of Mbed TLS.
+**Warning:** This function will be removed in a future version of Mbed TLS.
 If you are using it and would like us to keep it, please let us know about your use case.

 Internal changes
 ----------------